900mm x 900mm L-Shaped Grab Bar, Stainless Steel, LEFT Hand, Ontario Building Code CompliantCanadian Inventory Only

 - Canadian Inventory Only

-These high-quality L-shaped grab bars are made of stainless steel and have dimensions of 36” horizontal by 36” vertical.
+High-quality stainless steel, L-shaped grabbars are 36” horizontal by 36” vertical.
 With a 1½” diameter, these grab bars have a clean satin finish.
-Order these heavy duty grab bars in a Left or Right-hand configuration.
+Order these sturdy grab bars in a Left or Right-hand configuration.

 L-shaped grab bars comply and exceed federal guidelines when properly installed.
 Meet Ontario Building code amendments requiring an L-shaped grab bar in public buildings by ordering from our Canadian stock.